nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 3. When receiving the message, Bob subtracts Alice's IBLT from his own IBLT for the given range (§6.2.3) and does one of the following:
    * If not decodable, go to step 1 and send State message for the previous page.
      * If already comparing the first page, request all transactions of the first page.
-   * If decodable, send a request for missing transactions if there are any.
+   * If decodable and missing transactions, send a request for missing transactions
    * If Alice's highest Lamport Clock value is higher than the LC value sent in 1, then request transactions over a range of Lamport Clock values (§6.2.4)

 4. When receiving a request for transactions, Alice responds with a message including the requested transactions.